 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-6. Combine salt, black pepper, extra virgin olive oil, and honey with the orange juice.
-Whisk the ingredients together to create the dressing.
-Adjust the seasoning to your taste.
+3. Make the Orange Dressing: Whisk the orange juice with salt, black pepper, extra virgin olive oil, and honey until combined.
+Adjust the seasoning to taste.

 Why Orange Dressing Works So Well